List of Bleach characters: S: Mask De Masculine

 Mask De Masculine (マスク・ド・マスキュリン, Masuku do Masukyurin) is a large, flamboyant Sternritter who has the epithet "S" for "The Superstar" (Za Sūpāsutā), as his strength increases when he is applauded by his assistant, James.
 Mask also wears a Luchador Mask and arrogantly strikes warrior poses, wishing that he had an audience to see his battles while seeing himself as a hero.
 After Äs Nödt defeats Byakuya, Mask De Masculine knocks Renji unconscious as he was about to activate his bankai, causing Äs Nödt to scold him.
 In his second attack, he is accompanied by James who carries a boxing ring bell with him and makes it look like the fights Mask engages in are wrestling matches.
 Mask easily defeats Ikkaku, Yumichika, and Hisagi.
 He then claims he took down all the "Captain" level classes around him until he sees Rukia and Renji fall from the sky.
 He is intercepted by Kensei and Rose, the former of whom unleashes his bankai to knock out Mask.
 However, James encourages Mask to get back up and fight, activating his special ability and enabling Mask to knock out Kensei with ease.
 He then proceeds to destroy his own eardrums to negate Rose's bankai's special ability, and then blasts a hole through Rose's chest.
 Before he can kill Rose, Renji intervenes the attack and engages in battle with him.
 Renji manages to block all of Mask's attacks and also slices James to pieces before slashing Mask.
 However, as he can be revived by Mask, James's remains regenerate into numerous clones whose cheering causes Mask to activate his Vollständig.
 Mask manages to overwhelm Renji before being defeated and then incinerated by the Soul Reaper's perfected bankai.
 Because of Mask's nature as a Quincy, James was recreated after Yhwach absorbed the deceased Mask's powers.

-Mask is voiced by Yasuhiro Mamiya in the Japanese anime and by Bill Butts in the English dub, while James is voiced by Kenichi Suzumura in the Japanese anime and by Christopher Swindle in the English dub.
+Mask is voiced by Yasuhiro Mamiya in the original Japanese anime and by Bill Butts in the English dub.

+James is voiced by Kenichi Suzumura in the original Japanese anime and by Christopher Swindle in the English dub.